mblackstock/node-red-contrib-influxdb/README.md

 Note how timestamps are specified here - the number of milliseconds since 1 January 1970 00:00:00 UTC.
 In this case do not forget to set the precision to "ms" in "Time Precision" of the "Influx Out Node".
 We make sure the timestamps are a different so the first element doesn't get overwritten by the second.

-### The Batch Output Node (InfluxDb 1.x Only)
+### The Batch Output Node

-The batch output node (influx batch) sends a list of *points* together in a batch to InfluxDB in a slightly different format from the output node, more in line with the underlying node.js [influx library version 5.x](https://www.npmjs.com/package/influx).
-In each point you must specify the measurement name to write into as well as a list of tag and field values.
-Optionally, you can specify the time to tag that point at, defaulting to the current time.
+The batch output node (influx batch) sends a list of *points* together in a batch to InfluxDB in a slightly different format from the output node.
+Using the batch node you must specify the measurement name to write into as well as a list of tag and field values.
+Optionally, you can specify the timestamp for the point, defaulting to the current time.

-Under the hood we are calling the node influxdb 5.x library **writePoints()** call as documented [here](https://node-influx.github.io/class/src/index.js~InfluxDB.html#instance-method-writePoints).
+>Note: Javascript numbers are *always* written as a float.
+As in the output node, when using the 1.8-flux or 2.0 configuration, you can explicitly write an integer using a number in a string with an 'i' suffix, for example, to write the integer `1234` use the string `'1234i'`.
+This is *not* supported using 1.x configurations; all numbers are written as float values.

 By default the node will write timestamps using ms precision since that's what JavaScript gives us. if you specify the timestamp as a Date object, we'll convert it to milliseconds.